-Maryland newspaper mass shooting suspect pleads guilty to 5 deaths -Washington Post
+Maryland newspaper mass shooting suspect pleads guilty to 5 deaths: Washington Post

 Ramos is charged with opening fire with a shotgun in the Capital Gazette newsroom in Annapolis on June 28, 2018, killing four journalists and a sales assistant in an attack police said was motivated by a long-standing grudge.

+He is now requesting a jury trial on whether he is criminally responsible for the murders, CBS Baltimore reported.
+Ramos entered an insanity plea in April, claiming a mental disorder prevented him from obeying the law.

-He pleaded not guilty to all 23 felony counts against him in July 2018.
+Ramos originally pleaded not guilty to all 23 felony counts against him in July 2018.
 The plea reversal on Monday came days before a jury was scheduled to be selected for his trial.

-Ramos’ guilty plea is pending approval by a judge, the Post reported.
+His guilty plea is pending approval by a judge, the Post reported.

-Reporting by Peter Szekely in New York; editing by Jonathan Oatis and Cynthia Osterman
+Reporting by Peter Szekely and Gabriella Borter in New York; editing by Jonathan Oatis and Cynthia Osterman